asteroid-lang/asteroid/Using Asteroid.md

 f_n = f_{n-1} + f_{n-2}
 ```

-You can assign two values at a time (Challenge: Swap two values).
-You can use that technique for calculating the next Fibonacci number from the pre- vious two.
+You can assign two values at a time (**Challenge: Swap two values**).
+You can use that technique for calculating the next Fibonacci number from the previous two.
 To bootstrap the algorithm, the two first values are needed.
 In one of the definitions of the Fibonacci row, the first two values are both 1.

 Here we give an iterative solutions.
 It is clear that there exists a trivial recursive solution by implementing the above formula.